anujnarayan23/mediawiki/README.md

 ## MediaWiki

-This project containerizes the Media Wiki application along with Mariadb under Centos 7.
+This project containerizes the Media Wiki application along with Mariadb under RedHat Linux.

 ## Install